algosup/2022-2023-project-1-smart-signage-Project-7-group/Documents/Technical Requirements.md

 Moreover, we will survey the client and users to know what they think and what we could improve.

-On the matter of tests, testing real material is quite difficult and might not be feasible. <!--TODO-->
+On the matter of tests, testing real material is quite difficult and might not be feasible.
+We will have to wait for feedback from the users.